redabelhaj/redabelhaj.github.io/_pages/projects.md

 ## Internship work

 ### Multi-radar tracking optimization for collaborative combat
-June - August 2020
+June 2020 - August 2020
 A joint work with Nouredine Nour, Cédric L.R.
 Buron, Alain Peres and Frédéric Barbaresco made during my internship at [NukkAI](http://nukk.ai).
 I was the main contributor on the reinforcement learning part.
 To be published at the [CAID](https://en.european-cyber-week.eu/caid) conference.
 Paper will be available soon.

 ## Academic projects at Ecole polytechnique

 ### Reinforcement learning for multi-player Snake (in progress)
-September 2020
+September 2020 - Present
 The goal is to design an multi-agent RL algorithm for the game of Snake.

 ### EfficientNet for object detection
 June 2020